Board of Directors

-Valencia Richardson is a third-year law student at Georgetown University.
+Valencia Richardson is a recent graduate of Georgetown Law School.
 She is also a certified Distinguished Communicator, recipient of Upper Division Honors from the LSU Honors College, and a Fulbright Scholar.

 Valencia graduated magna cum laude from Louisiana State University in 2016, where she received her Bachelor of Arts in Mass Communication, with a concentration in Political Communication and a minor in Spanish.
 In 2014, Valencia became an Andrew Goodman Vote Everywhere Ambassador at LSU.
 She also co-founded Geaux Vote LSU, an on-campus student organization aimed at assisting LSU students with registering to vote, voting, and staying up-to-date on upcoming elections.
 Under her leadership as a Vote Everywhere Team Leader and Geaux Vote LSU President, her team was instrumental in registering hundreds of students to vote, advocating for higher education funding, as well as increasing voter accessibility for college students by leading the charge to change Louisiana’s state law to allow student IDs to become eligible voter IDs.

-Valencia continues her research to expand voter accessibility in the South as a Puffin Democracy Fellow.
+Valencia continued her research to expand voter accessibility in the South as a Puffin Democracy Fellow.
 She is also the author of Young and Disaffected, publishing December 2019 by New Degree Press.